chocolatey/docs/input/en-us/choco/commands/upgrade.md

        using Package Reducer.
 Overrides the default feature 'reduceOnlyNupkgSize' set to 'False'.
 [Licensed editions](https://chocolatey.org/compare) only (version - 1.12.0+).
 See https://docs.chocolatey.org/en-us/features/package-reducer

+     --exclude-chocolatey-packages-during-upgrade-all
+     Exclude Chocolatey Packages During Upgrade All - When running the 'choco upgrade all' command, do not upgrade any of the official Chocolatey packages.
+Overrides the default feature
+       'excludeChocolateyPackagesDuringUpgradeAll' set to 'False'.
+Licensed
+       editions only (version 4.1.0+).

+     --include-chocolatey-packages-during-upgrade-all
+     Include Chocolatey Package During Upgrade All - When running the 'choco upgrade all' command, include all the official Chocolatey packages.
+       Overrides the default feature
+       'excludeChocolateyPackagesDuringUpgradeAll' set to 'False'.
+Licensed
+       editions only (version 4.1.0+).

 ~~~